 - Customer, patient, vendor, or client goodwill

-- Specialized and unique training involving substantial business expenditure specifically directed to a particular agent, servant, or employee (if identified in writing as consideration for the restriction).
+- Specialized and unique training involving substantial business expenditure directed to a particular agent, servant, or employee (if identified in writing as consideration for the restriction).

 Reasonable Use and Exceptions